-- Complete the course, and upload your confirmation to you Dashboard.
+- Complete the course, and upload your confirmation to your Dashboard.

 If you've already taken the course and need help accessing your certificate, contact the course provider, Safety Serve, at 1-800-775-1484.

 All drivers are required to complete the online City of Seattle Quiz.
 You can access the quiz in the 'Tutorials' tab in your Driver Dashboard.
 We'll also email you the link after you're approved to drive.
 Once completed, make sure to upload your quiz score percentage to your profile.
-Here's how:
+Here's how to upload your score:

-- Open your driver app and go to the side bar
+- Open the Lyft Driver app and go to the side bar

-- Tap 'Upload' next to 'Seattle Quiz' and record your quiz score percentage.
-Note: Make sure to upload the percent you receive and not the score out of 30.
+Note: Make sure to upload the percent you receive and not the score out of 15.

 Only drivers in Seattle or Tacoma can pick up passengers in Tacoma.
 After you perform your first pickup in Tacoma or Pierce County, Lyft is required to submit the following information on your behalf to the City of Tacoma: